IBT-FMI/NeuroGentooProject/doc/DotGentoo.md

 This yields an ID which is reasonably robust to changes outside the Ebuild.
 However, any slight (even syntactical) change to the Ebuild will affect the ID drastically.
-This is a design choice as much as it is a design limitation, since the flexibility which has to be guaranteed in an ebuild cannot be reconciled with standardized semantic parsing.
+This is a design choice as much as it is a design limitation, since the flexibility which has to be guaranteed in an Ebuild cannot be reconciled with standardized semantic parsing.

 The install.sh Script
 ---------------------